GuerreroCRISPR/Gordonia-CRISPR/README.md

 sample1_R1.fastq

-Make asource file to be used by the script sequence_aligner.2.0.1.py:
+Make a source file to be used by the script findRepeatCRISPR.py:

 The source file is a tab delimited file with a sample identifier and the reads file names: